What is A Griddle Grill?

 - If your griddle is made of iron, you should first heat up the grill.
 Then wear heat-resistant gloves and perform cleaning with the Blackstone cleaning kit.
 This will help you to wipe out the very strong rust on your griddle.

 - After cleaning the surface you should wash the burner protectors also.
 You will find a latch in your grill and with a pull, the protectors will come off.
 All you need to do is soak the protectors in that soapy water and rub them with a sponge.
 It will remove the dirt, rust, and greases and make them look as new.

-If your griddle or flat top has chromium surface, never use these following things for the cleaning process:
+If your griddle or flat top has a chromium surface, never use the following things for the cleaning process: